thiagomdiniz/zabbix-google-chat-webhook/README.md

 By default notification messages sent to Google Chat are grouped (same thread) by Zabbix event ID.

 If you prefer that each new notification message appears in Google Chat as a new message, change the value of the *group_messages_by_thread* parameter to **false** (details in each version's readme).

+## Support Single or Multiple Space

+Google Chat webhook supports integration with a single space or multiple spaces, depending on the configuration performed (details in each version's readme).

 ## Support notes